 However, in order to carry out this strategy, the full-backs must be tactically competent enough to perform the role.
-And Ange Postecoglou certainly has two outstanding full-backs in Anthony Ralston and Greg Taylor under his belt at Celtic Park.
+And Ange Postecoglou certainly has two outstanding full-backs in Juranovic and Greg Taylor under his belt at Celtic Park.

 Build-ups are the benchmark for sides that use a possession-based approach, and how well-organized and proficient they are at bringing the ball out from the back says volumes about how organized and competent they are in other departments.

 Building from the back and beautiful possession-based play have been prominent in Ange’s managed teams and the same has been the case with Celtic.
 Even though the shape can vary, the search for superiorities and triangles is always evident.

 There are players between the lines who can move centrally, and there is constant width at all times.
 The basic objective is to build up and attract opponents in order to generate gaps and a free man.

 Normally, the central midfielders/interiors stay a bit high to attract rivals and generate more spaces at the base, where the single pivot and the centre-backs are in charge of constructing a play.
 However, an interior can drop deep if needed.

 But apart from their structure which allows them to organize themselves around the ball, the rhythm is quite high.
 It doesn’t mean that they counter-attack and their legs run fast, but that the ball travels fast.